 - Hand-held electric mixer or whisk - Only needed to whip the eggs and the sugar together at the first stage of the recipe.
 If you don't have an electric mixer or whisk, you can also do it by hand, with a good old-fashioned kitchen whisk.

-Brownies can be frozen for up to three months.
+They can also be frozen.
+To freeze tahini brownies, wrap each individual slice in a double layer of clingfilm and transfer to the freezer.
 Thaw them in the fridge overnight, then bring to room temperature before serving.
 You can also reheat the brownies in the oven or in the microwave.

 To achieve that iconic, paper-thin shiny top on your brownies, make sure to whip the eggs and the sugar for long enough.
 You want the mixture to almost double in volume, and to be fluffy and pale.